threefoldtech/info_grid/src/documentation/developers/grid_deployment/grid_deployment_full_vm.md

 ## Update the Deployment

-Go into the correct folder for the network your deploying for, e.g. devnet, and run the following commands
+Go into the folder of the proper network, e.g. devnet, and run the following commands:

 ```
 git pull -r